-In cardiac catheterization (often called cardiac cath), a very small, flexible, hollow tube (called a catheter) is put into a blood vessel in the groin, arm, or neck and advanced through the vessel into the aorta and into the heart.
+In cardiac catheterization (often called cardiac cath), your doctor puts a very small, flexible, hollow tube (called a catheter) into a blood vessel in the groin, arm, or neck.
+Then he or she threads it through the blood vessel into the aorta and into the heart.
 Once the catheter is in place, several tests may be done.
-The tip of the catheter can be placed into various parts of the heart to measure the pressures within the heart chambers.
+Your doctor can place the tip of the catheter into various parts of the heart to measure the pressures within the heart chambers or take blood samples to measure oxygen levels.

-The catheter can also be guided into the coronary arteries and a contrast dye can be injected to check blood flow through them.
+Your doctor can guide the catheter into the coronary arteries and inject contrast dye to check blood flow through them.
 (The coronary arteries are the vessels that carry blood to the heart muscle.)
+This is called coronary angiography.

 These are some of the other procedures that may be done during or after a cardiac cath:

-During the test, you will be awake, but a small amount of sedating medication will be given before starting to help you be comfortable during the procedure.
+During the test, you will be awake, but a small amount of sedating medicine will be given before starting to help you be comfortable during the procedure.

-A cardiac cath may be used to help diagnosis these heart conditions:
+Your doctor may use cardiac cath to help diagnosis these heart conditions:

 You may have a cardiac cath if you have recently had one or more of these symptoms:

-If a screening exam, such as an electrocardiogram (ECG) or stress test suggests there may be a heart condition that needs to be explored further, a cardiac cath may be needed.
+If a screening exam, such as an electrocardiogram (ECG) or stress test suggests there may be a heart condition that needs to be explored further, your doctor may order a cardiac cath.

 Another reason for a cath procedure is to evaluate blood flow to the heart muscle if chest pain occurs after the following: